-This layer is the 6th layer of OSI Model.
+This layer is the 6th layer of the OSI Model.
 In this layer, various operations are performed on original data from the application layer.
-Here, mainly Data Encryption, Data Decryption, Data conversion, Compression and Serialization operations are performed on original data.
+Here, mainly Data Encryption, Data Decryption, Data conversion, Compression, and Serialization operations are performed on original data.
 After performing the various operation, it handovers this data to the Session Layer.

 Session Layer is the 5th layer of the OSI model.
 This layer maintains sessions between different computers.
-The session layer is responsible for session creation, session managing and session termination between different computers.
+The session layer is responsible for session creation, session managing, and session termination between different computers.
 This layer is also important for session checkpointing and recovery.
-After creation or termination of data, it handover the data to the transport layer (described below).
+After the creation or termination of data, it handover the data to the transport layer (described below).

 The transport layer is the 4th layer of the OSI model.
 In this layer, two major protocol TCP and UDP is works.
 This layer chucks the actual data into segments and then encapsulate their head on this.
 After the encapsulation process, it handover this segment to the network layer on which Internet Protocol (IP) protocol is working.